Chalo1996/AirBnB_clone/README.md

 # __The AirBnB Clone Project One__

 ## What is it?
-This is a the console(terminal) used to execute tasks which include the CRUD operations.
-The storage engine is the file storage - JSON.
+This is the console(terminal) used to execute tasks, including CRUD operations.
+The storage engine is the file storage—JSON.

 ## __The Console__
 ---